 The stunning off-white double-breasted piece features lapel collars with a slightly flared silhouette.
 The coat is such a classic piece and a perfect example of investing in timeless clothes that will last in our wardrobe for a long time.

-Duchess paired the blouse with a new Zara Premium High Waist Revolve Back Jeans.
+The Duchess of Cambridge paired the blouse with a new Zara Premium High Waist Revolve Back Jeans.
 Thanks to Kate’s Royal Closet for the id.
 The jeans are still available for $49.90.

 Catherine was wearing a new pair of Russell & Bromley boots.
 Middleton Maven identified the pair as Date Night Heeled Ankle Boots from the British label.
 The £225 boots are described as, “Crafted from rich black suede, this sleek uninterrupted style fastens with inside zip and elegantly hugs the ankle.
 Set on a suede-covered block heel, this style can be dressed up or down with dresses or jeans alike” and are available in all sizes.